The next Photography: Basic Camera Skills will be held Mondays, February 26, March 5, 12, and 19.

-This very hands-on workshop helps you create great images without getting lost in technology.
+This very hands-on workshop helps you create great images without getting lost in technology and jargon.

 Weather permitting, we will venture outside for shoots.
 Weekly assignments, and individual reviews of that work will reinforce class content and speed your progress.

 Bring your gear!
 In general, any camera that can record raw files and allows some manual control will be sufficient for this class.
 To truly get the most out of this course, use a digital single lens reflex camera (DSLR).
 An advanced compact camera, such as the Canon Power Shot G series or Panasonic Lumix is a good alternative.

 Please contact us with any questions.

 - picking the correct lens and camera setting for the situation

 - care and handling